ProvLeon/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a bash script
+This is are some bash scripts